q45101218/Linux/Readme.md

   pipe() only was used in Biological process.<br>

 >### 2.FIFO
-  make FIFO file used to communication.
+  make FIFO file used to communication.<br>
-  FIFO is like pipe,and they have the similar function and property.
+  a FIFO special file is simmilar to a pipe,and they have the similar function and property.<br>
+  after creat a FIFO file,operation of FIFO is like operating a reguler file.<br>

 >### 3.message queue